 Gralow earned her undergraduate degree from Stanford University and her M.D. from the University of Southern California.
 She completed her residency in internal medicine at Brigham and Women's Hospital at Harvard Medical School and a medical oncology fellowship at Fred Hutchinson Cancer Research Center.
 Gralow is a fellow of the American College of Physicians and of the American Society of Clinical Oncology (ASCO).

-Lisa A. Kachnic, M.D., chair of the Department of Radiation Oncology at Boston Medical Center, is SWOG executive officer focused on multi-modality integration, ensuring that SWOG investigators who represent a discipline or modality other than medical oncology also have a seat at the leadership table.
+Lisa A. Kachnic, M.D., chair of the Department of Radiation Oncology at Vanderbilt University, is the SWOG executive officer focused on multi-modality integration, ensuring that SWOG investigators who represent a discipline or modality other than medical oncology have a seat at the leadership table.

-Kachnic has had a longstanding national clinical trial leadership position within the Radiation Therapy Oncology Group (RTOG), where she served as chair of its Symptom Management Committee from 2003 to 2010 and, since 2010, as vice-chair of its CCOPs.
-Within SWOG she is vice-chair of the Radiation Oncology Committee and co-chair of the Ano-rectal Subcommittee.
-In addition, Kachnic is PI of the Boston Medical Center Minority-Based CCOP and serves as a trustee (radiation oncology) for the American Board of Radiology.
+Kachnic has had a longstanding national clinical trial leadership position within the Radiation Therapy Oncology Group (RTOG), where she served as chair of its symptom management committee from 2003 to 2010 and, and vice-chair of its CCOPs from 2010 to 2014.
+Within SWOG, she is vice-chair of the radiation oncology committee and co-chair of the ano-rectal subcommittee.
+In addition, Kachnic is vice chair of the NCI Rectal Anal Cancer Taskforce and serves as a trustee (radiation oncology) and president-elect for the American Board of Radiology.

-After earning her undergraduate degree from Boston College and her medical degree from Tufts University, Kachnic completed her residency in radiation oncology at Massachusetts General Hospital, serving in her last year as chief resident.
-Her primary areas of interest include colorectal and anal malignancies, image-guided radiation delivery, outcomes/symptoms management research, and translational research.
-Her current laboratory work relates to the development of potential targets for molecularly directed therapies by identifying genetic defects in the DNA repair pathway involving the Fanconi Anemia genes.
+After earning her undergraduate degree from Boston College and her medical degree from Tufts University, Kachnic completed her residency in radiation oncology at Massachusetts General Hospital, serving in her last year as chief resident, and was a longstanding chair of the Department of Radiation Oncology at Boston University from 2000-2015.
+Her primary areas of interest include colorectal and anal malignancies, image-guided radiation delivery, and outcomes/symptoms management research.

-Nichols is a leading authority on testicular cancer, with more than 25 years of specialized patient care and research.
-He directs the Seattle-based Testicular Cancer Consortium, a team of scientists who conduct epidemiological treatment research and basic science research in testicular cancer.
+Nichols, a physician with Intermountain Health in Utah, is a leading authority on testicular cancer, with more than 25 years of specialized patient care and research.
+He directs a non-profit organization, Testicular Cancer Commons, which is a team of scientists who conduct translational science, informatics, and clinical research in germ cell tumors.
 He also specializes in lymphoma, adolescent and young adult oncology, and cancer survivorship.

-After earning his medical degree from Oregon Health Sciences Center, Nichols completed fellowships in hematology at University of Miami of Florida, and in hematology and oncology at Indiana University in Indianapolis.
-Nichols was formerly professor of medicine and the DeArmond Chair of Clinical Cancer Research at Oregon Health and Science University, where he served as head of the Division of Hematology and Medical Oncology and as associate director of the Cancer Institute.
-He is a board member for the Livestrong Foundation and is a fellow of the American College of Physicians
+After earning his medical degree from Oregon Health & Science University, Nichols completed fellowships in hematology at University of Miami of Florida, and in hematology and oncology at Indiana University in Indianapolis.
+Nichols was formerly professor of medicine and the DeArmond Chair of Clinical Cancer Research at Oregon Health & Science University, where he served as head of the Division of Hematology and Medical Oncology and as associate director of the Cancer Institute.
+He is a fellow of the American College of Physicians and serves on the ASCO board of directors and the ASCO executive committee.

 James ("Jimmy") M. Rae, Ph.D., is an associate professor of internal medicine and pharmacology at the University of Michigan.
 As an executive officer, he supervises the use of the SWOG Biorepository, advises the Group on developing basic science methods and technologies, reviews study capsules and protocols, and acts as a basic science advisor to both the vice-chair for translational